AdrianaCJB/databricks_3.0_notes/README.md

 Achieve high performance for interactive, batch, streaming and ML workloads.

 1. **Adaptative Query Execution:** Based on statistics of the finished plan nodes, re-optimize the execution plan of the remaining queries.
 Adaptative planning is between `Logical Plan` and finally `Query Execution`.

+  - It's like a coalesce partition because the plan it adjust for tasks and stages, and ignore the 200 numbers of shuffle partitions by default.
+  - Set `spark.conf.set("spark.sql.adaptative.enable","true")`

   1.1.
 Convert Sort Merge Join to Broadcast Hash join:
   * Switch join strategies.